emilletfr/Domo/README.md

 Firmware part for NodeMcu module is written in LUA
 ## Local Server
 Local server is a x86-64 system which runs Ubuntu with Docker installed and... that's all!
-Docker's magic operate in the fact that the rest of stack components are docker images.
+Docker's magic operate in such a way that the rest of stack components are docker images.
 ### Vapor Stack
 Docker container that runs Ubuntu image, Swift image and Vapor image.
 ### Portainer Stack